 Current browsers do not support cipher suites from the Low level.
-If you use an up-to-date browser and set the combination Low and HTTPS only for accessing the myUTN Control Center ($\Rightarrow \blacksquare 47$), a connection cannot be established.
+If you use an up-to-date browser and set the combination Low and HTTPS only for accessing the myUTN Control Center ( $\Rightarrow 158$ ), a connection cannot be established.
+Use an encryption level as high as possible.